yifei-liu-yl/yifei-liu-yl.github.io/index.md

 </p>

 <p>
-My current work studies challenges related to the energy transition, focusing on transmission investment, the interconnection process, and the infrastructure permitting process in the United States.
+My current work examines challenges in energy infrastructure development, with a focus on the interconnection process, infrastructure permitting, and transmission planning in the United States.
 </p>

 <p>